otayfuroglu/deepQM/README.md

 After MD simulations for protein-ligand aqueous complex (PLS), MD frames can be extracted by using Gromacs trjconv with -sep command in to seperate files.
 An example MD simulation with trajectory and index file can be found [here]().
 It is better to create a directory for these frames.
 We have to make sure periodic boundary condition is removed from trajectory

 mkdir pdb_pro_lig
-echo 24 24 | gmx trjconv -f md_0.xtc -s min_steep_0.tpr -n index.ndx -o pdb_pro_lig/trjmol.pdb -pbc mol -ur compact -center -sep
+echo 24 24 | gmx trjconv -f md_0.xtc -s md_0.tpr -n index.ndx -o pdb_pro_lig/trjmol.pdb -pbc nojump -ur compact -center -sep

 Here index group 24 is the Protein_Ligand complex while 1 is the protein and 13 is the ligand.
-You can use -dt option to reduce number of frames to calculate
+You can use -dt option to reduce number of frames to calculate.
+Let's say we have 1000 frames (trjmol0.pdb, trjmol1.pdb, ... trjmol1000.pdb) extracted into a directory name of ./pdb_pro_lig/

+bash run_deepQM.sh [here](tests/run_deepQM.sh)

+After running this command, it will create a csv file in the same directory of ./pdb_pro_lig/.
+This file includes all frames for each group and energy differences written in eVs without fitting coefficients.

+$PYTHON_DIR/python $deepQM_DIR/scripts/bindEnAniD3.py -in "$struct_dir"/"$namebase"_SP_energies_"$group1"_"$group2".csv -ani ani2x -a 0.0 -b 0.127 -g -5.111

+This script collects the data from the csv file previously produced and converts to free energies with coefficients determined from fit to the experimental energies